San Jose State vs. Wyoming NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Spartans have been favored by 3 points or more four times this season and have covered the spread in two of them.

-- San Jose State is 2-1 against the spread and 3-0 overall this season when the team notches more than 21.1 points.
+- When San Jose State records more than 21.1 points, it is 2-1 against the spread and 3-0 overall.

-- When San Jose State amasses more than 311.1 yards, the team is 3-2 against the spread and 3-2 overall.
+- San Jose State is 3-2 against the spread and 3-2 overall when the team picks up over 311.1 yards.

 - The Spartans have turned the ball over 16 times this season, seven more turnovers than the Cowboys have forced (9).